Catalog: Center for Instruction, Technology & Innovation

 Dates: 10/23/2025 to 5/21/2026

 This professional learning community is dedicated to deepening understanding and effective implementation of NYS Science Learning Standards across all grade levels.
 It fosters collaboration among teachers, administrators, special educators, and any interested stakeholders to ensure inclusive and high-quality science instruction.
 Through shared learning experiences, participants will explore best practices, align curriculum with standards, and support diverse student needs.
 The community emphasizes reflective dialogue, resource sharing, and continuous improvement in science education.
 All are welcome to join and contribute to a culture of collective growth and innovation.
-(1/29/26 is a snow date for 1/15/26.
-There will be a total of four meetings.)
+UPDATE 2/2/26: Jan 29th is rescheduled for March 5th.
+February 12th is cancelled.
+See poll in email regarding March 29th.

 Program: School Improvement